Classifying spaces and the Lascar group: Model theoretic preliminaries

 \begin{Def} Let $A\subseteq U$ be a set of parameters, where $U$ is a model of $T$, and $|A|<\kappa$ as in the previous definition.
 We define

-i.e. the group generated by the groups $\Aut(U/N)$ where $N$ ranges over small elementary substructures of $U$ which contain $A$.
-It is known that the above group is a normal subgroup of $\Aut(U/A)$.
+i.e. the group generated by the groups $\Aut(U/N)$, the automorphisms of $U$ that stabilize $N$ pointwise, where $N$ ranges over small elementary substructures of $U$ which contain $A$.
+It is immediate from the definition that the above group is a normal subgroup of $\Aut(U/A)$, the pointwise stabilizer of $A$.
 The \defterm{Lascar Group of $T$ over $A$ based at $U$} is defined to be